-In an ideal scenario, a user will navigate to a business’ website, find the product or service they are looking for, and buy it.
+In an ideal scenario, a user will navigate to a business’s website, find the product or service they are looking for, and buy it.
 No muss, no fuss—just a straightforward process allowing users to easily complete a purchase.

 Achieving a process that is this efficient requires that a website remove as much difficulty from navigating and understanding web pages as possible.
 Some of the tricks that might be used include keeping menus simple or making good use of white space to help deliver focus to the right places on a page.
 Ideally, it should be clear on each page where users can find the information they want, as well as where they should go to take the next step toward a purchase.

-This is a process that can be as much an art as a science, which is why graduates of web design college programs can be so valuable.
+This is a process that can be as much an art as a science, which is why graduates of web design programs can be so valuable.
 Their experience and training allow them to find good solutions to all kinds of business’ web design needs and create a straightforward browsing experience for their users.